remix-run/react-router/docs/guides/MinimizingBundleSize.md

 ```

 The public API available in this manner is defined as the set of imports available from the top-level `react-router` module.
 Anything not available through the top-level `react-router` module is a private API, and is subject to change without notice.

+Alternatively you can enable the [react-router-optimize](https://www.npmjs.com/package/babel-plugin-transform-react-router-optimize) babel transform to rewrite the imports automatically.